btlenny/Simon/README.md

 # What is SINE-MON?
 <p>SINE-MON is an iteration of the classic game "Simon".
 The goal of Simon is to repeat a series of colors and sounds that the game presents to you for as long as you can.
-The game becomes progressively more difficult as you successfully complete each level.I hope you enjoy this take on Simon!</p>
+The game becomes progressively more difficult as you successfully complete each level.
+I hope you enjoy this take on Simon!</p>
 <img src="Images/Screenshot.png">

 # Inspiration